 Instructions

-- Mix the dough: in a large mixing bowl, whisk together flour and salt.
-Create a well in the center and pour in the yeast mixture and olive oil.
-Gradually incorporate the flour using a wooden spoon or hands, forming a rough dough.
+- Mix the dough: In a large mixing bowl, whisk flour and salt.
+Create a well and add the yeast mixture and olive oil.
+Mix until a rough dough forms.

 - Knead: Transfer dough to a lightly floured surface.
-Knead vigorously for 10 minutes until smooth, elastic, and slightly tacky but not sticky.
+Knead for about 10 minutes until smooth, elastic, and only slightly tacky.

-- First proof: Lightly oil a large bowl, place the dough inside, and cover with a damp cloth.
-Let rise in a warm spot for about 1 ½ hours or until doubled in size.
+- First proof: Oil a large bowl, place dough inside, and cover with a damp cloth.
+Let rise until doubled (about 1 ½ hours).

-- Shape the rings: Punch down the dough gently and divide into 8 equal portions.
-Roll each into ropes about 14 inches long. join ends by pinching firmly to form perfect rings.
+- Shape the rings: Punch down gently.
+Divide into 8 portions.
+Roll each into a rope about 14 inches long and join ends by pinching firmly.

-- Final proof: Place rings on a parchment-lined baking sheet, cover loosely with plastic wrap, and allow to rise for another 45 minutes.
+- Final proof: Place rings on a parchment-lined baking sheet.
+Cover loosely and proof about 45 minutes.

-- Egg wash and sesame seeds: Beat the egg and brush it evenly across each ring.
-Generously sprinkle toasted sesame seeds, pressing lightly for adhesion.
+- Egg wash and sesame seeds: Beat the egg and brush evenly.
+Sprinkle toasted sesame seeds and press lightly to help adhesion.

-- Bake: Place the tray in the oven and bake for 18-20 minutes until golden brown and hollow-sounding when tapped.
+- Bake: Bake 18–20 minutes until deep golden and hollow-sounding when tapped.

 Chef’s Notes

-- For a nuttier aroma, toast sesame seeds lightly in a dry skillet before sprinkling.
+- For a nuttier aroma, toast sesame seeds lightly before sprinkling.

-- Substitute all-purpose flour with half whole-wheat for a heartier texture.
+- Swap up to half the flour with whole-wheat for a heartier crumb and deeper flavor.

-- Store leftovers in an airtight container at room temperature for up to 3 days, or freeze for longer preservation.
+- Store airtight at room temperature up to 3 days, or freeze for longer storage.

 Serving Suggestions